gracelang/language/languageSpec/spec.md

 these are listed in the table below.

 Individual characters
 are represented by strings of length 1.
 Strings are immutable, so an implementation may intern them.
+Grace's standard
-Grace’s standard library supports efficient incremental string construction.
+library supports efficient incremental string construction.

 |Escape |  Meaning |  Unicode |